dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 So unless they're careful, disruptive bots tend to have a fairly short life on reddit, quickly being hunted down and blocked by reddit's immune system -- even whimsical and seemingly harmless bots, like TicTacToeBot.

-More circumspect bots, like JiffyBot_, CHART_BOT_ or Serendipity_ - either completely or largely confine themselves to their own subreddits, only turning up elsewhere when invited.
+More circumspect bots, like JiffyBot_, CHART_BOT_ or `Serendipity <#serendipitybot-r-serendipity>`_ - either completely or largely confine themselves to their own subreddits, only turning up elsewhere when invited.
 This generally means that they'll be left alone to do their thing, because they're not interfering with anyone else.
 They're also completely upfront about what they do and provide a useful service to the reddit community.

 Workin' on a Bot Farm
 =======================

-Bots also take resources to run - both to initially create & then to maintain the code - and also to provide a computer to run them on.
+Bots also take resources to run - both to initially create & then to maintain the code - but mainly to provide a computer to run them on.
 Bots need a computer to host their code and to lavish CPU cycles running them - reddit doesn't do this, it's up to the bots creator to host them somewhere.
 This generally isn't free and can eat up quite a lot of computer resources, depending on what the bot does.
+Bots can get shut down by their creators for lack of resources - time or money - or lack of interest.
+Pretty much all reddit bots are just created for fun, for learning, or both - sometimes the creator just wants to move on to another project.

-Bad Bots
+Bad Bots, Sad Bots
 ==================
-Some bots are designed to try to behave statistically more like human users, or to deliberately try to slip under the radar?
+Some bots are designed to try to behave statistically more like human users [#impersonate]_, or to deliberately try to slip under the radar.
+Some bots are designed to boost the reddit karma [#what_is_karma]_ of their masters by pretending to be regular users and up-voting their masters posts and down-voting those who disagree with them.
+Some bots are designed to start flame wars and generally be mean, virtually.

+This is pretty sad and pathetic... so I'm going to ignore them.

+So, without further ado, here's the compendium, split into `Bots that you can Summon with an Incantation`_  and `Bots that just Show Up, without human intervention`_.

 Bots that you can Summon with an Incantation
 ----------------------------------------------